Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Yan shielded his brow with his tail and peered into the sky.
 "What is an *‘ooo-ber?’"*

 "I don’t exactly know!
-I think it’s about borrowing someone’s *car,* though… There it is."
+I think it’s about borrowing someone’s *car,* though...
+There it is."

 Vemik pointed, and Yan nodded as he saw a tiny black speck in the blue.
 It was coming down *fast,* alarmingly fast.
 Shyow had always landed *Misfit* slowly and gently, as had the other ships Yan had seen, but either this pilot had very different thoughts about the best way to land, or the ship was falling helplessly out of the sky.